TCGSLAYERCollector community. No hype.

 Build 2: Regidrago VSTAR (~$40)

 The Regidrago engine lets you use any Dragon attack in the discard pile.
-A budget version still hits for 200+ consistently.
+A budget version still hits for 200+ consistently and has enough resilience to compete at casual-competitive tables.

 Build 3: Charizard ex Budget Build (~$50)